AndersonUyekita/reproducible-research_course-project-1/PA1_template.md

 ## Loading and preprocessing the data
-Suppose that you already fecthed the repository to the local machine and stored to the "Documents/RepData"
+Suppose that you already fetched the repository to the local machine and stored all files into "Documents/RepoData"

 ```r